Home Insurance in Lake City, FL and Columbia County

 Replacement cost is another area where Lake City homeowners need guidance.
 Your home's insurance coverage should reflect what it costs to rebuild it today — not what you paid for it or what it would sell for.
 Construction costs have risen dramatically in recent years, and many older Lake City homes are significantly underinsured as a result.

 Greene & Associates has been insuring Lake City homes for over 30 years.
 We know Columbia County's neighborhoods, property types, and insurance market.
-We shop 20+ carriers to build the right coverage at the right price — with no gaps that could leave you exposed when you need to file a claim.
+We compare available markets to look for the best available rate while checking roof, flood, rural-property, and coverage details before you bind.

 What Your Lake City Home Insurance Should Cover